Working in an oilfield can be a lucrative profession; however, it is very dangerous work.

-Even as industry officials and the Occupational Safety and Health Administration endeavor to create safer workplace guidelines, fatalities at oilfields increased between 2017 and 2018.
+Even as industry officials and the Occupational Safety and Health Administration endeavor to create safer workplace guidelines, fatalities at oilfields have increased recently.

 Why are fatalities increasing on a national scale?